cloudfoundry/cc-api-v3-style-guide/README.md

 ## Nested Resources

-Nested resources can optionally be accessed through their parent resource.
+Nested resources *may* be accessible through their parent resource.
 ```
-GET /v3/apps/:guid/droplets
+GET /v3/apps/:app_guid/droplets
 ```
 This will be equivalent to
 ```
 GET /v3/droplets?app_guids=:app_guid
 ```

-These end points are optional and may not exist for all resources.
-Good opportunities for creating them:
-* The resource commonly or exclusively lists within the context of the parent resource.
-E.g. droplets only exist inside apps.

 ## Including Related Resources